zdravkov/kendo-docs/api/dataviz/diagram.md

 Specifies the type of the Shape using any of the built-in shape type.

-* "rectangle": this is the default option, representing a SVG Rectangle
+* "rectangle": this is the default option
-* "circle" : a SVG circle/ellipse
+* "circle" : a circle/ellipse

 ### shapeDefaults.x `Number` *(default: 0)*